CoqHott/univalent_parametricity/readme.md

-You need Coq 8.6 to compile the main directory and the hoqc compiler from https://github.com/HoTT/ to compile files in the translation/ and proof-universe-with-hott-lib/ directories.
+You need Coq 8.6 to compile the main directory and the hoqc compiler from https://github.com/HoTT/ to compile files in the translation/ directory.

 To compile in the main directory: